Pathoschild/smapi-mod-dump/compiled/okay (Harmony)/Movement Speed/README.md

 As such it stacks properly with other speed modifiers, such as horses, coffee and being slimed.
 It also reduces the charging time of the hoe and watering can.
 The movement speed and charging times can be configured in the mod's `config.json`, see below.
+The movement speed change is not applied during cutscenes, as this would cause the game to softlock.

 ## Config
 *Note: run Stardew Valley once with this mod enabled to generate the `config.json` file.*